Sherry Lemongrass Glazed Duck Breast

 Everything to make a special meal in one recipe!
 Crispy, flavourful skin with a tasty sherry lemongrass glaze, all accompanied by pan-roasted veggies.
 Now this is how to do duck.

 Recipe courtesy of Chef Duncan Ly, from Foreign Concept restaurant in Calgary.
-This recipe was initially published in City Palate—check it out for more great meal ideas!
+This recipe was initially published in City Palate; check out www.citypalete.ca for more great recipes and food ideas!

 For the Sherry Lemongrass Glaze